-Welcome to the National Wildlife Health Center.
-Our staff, along with our partners, investigate and respond to wildlife disease outbreaks using our expertise and specialized laboratories.
-We investigate biological threats and develop strategies to prevent and manage emerging wildlife diseases.
+Welcome to the National Wildlife Health Center!
 Our mission is to safeguard wildlife health through dynamic partnerships and exceptional science.

 As wildlife diseases increase globally, an understanding of host-pathogen relationships can elucidate avenues for management and improve conservation efficacy.
 Amphibians are among the most threatened groups of wildlife, and disease is a major factor in global amphibian declines.